 Analyzing the signal from your WiFi access point and the extent of its footprint helps you adjust and move your router to get the best coverage of your property.
 The heat map function of some of the WiFi stumblers in this list can show you straight away that your router is in the wrong place or that there is too much interference around.

 Most of the WiFi stumblers on our list are free, so you really don’t have anything to lose if you need to try one out.
-The speed and coverage gained from tuning your WiFi router mean that these free utilities can save you money and improve network performance.
+The speed and coverage gained from tuning your WiFi router mean that these free utilities can save you money and improve network traffic performance.

 Have you used a WiFi stumbler?
 Have you tried a tool that isn’t on our list?
 Let us know your experience with WiFi stumblers by leaving a message in the Comments section below.